Purohit1999/P-1/README.md

 ### Mobiles
 Adaptive Layout: The design collapses elements to fit smaller screens, providing a touch-friendly interface and ensuring that content is easily readable.
-Simplified Navigation: A hamburger menu is used to keep the navigation compact and accessible, making it easier for users to browse through the site on mobile
+Simplified Navigation: A hamburger menu is used to keep the navigation compact and accessible, making it easier for users to browse through the site on mobile.

 ### Tablets
 Optimized Grid System: The layout adjusts to utilize the larger screen space efficiently, displaying content in a grid format that is both visually appealing and functional.